-Living Benefits Rider
+Living Benefits Rider offers peace of mind.

-1 The proceeds available are adjusted to reflect the time value of money; therefore, the amount paid is slightly discounted.
+1 The proceeds available are adjusted to reflect the time value of money; therefore, the amount paid is discounted.

 3 Benefit is subject to the approval of any policy assignees or irrevocable beneficiaries.

 4 Not available in every state, and not available with all New York Life products.
 Please consult a local New York Life agent for complete details.